 ITU is seeking an experienced management consultancy to carry out an independent and unbiased review and assessment of the status of ITU Telecom events and the current business model; to assess the financial sustainability and potential for growth; to produce a realistic business forecast outlining the challenges and opportunities, and suggest alternatives for the way forward.
 The review should take into account a wide range of factors including, but not limited to, the information provided by ITU during the performance of the assessment, the opinions and contributions of key stakeholders (host countries, Member States, exhibitors, sponsors, speakers, attendees, etc.), the status of the global events industry, the ICT industry, the results of recent ITU Telecom events, the operational and working processes of ITU Telecom, revenue streams and expenses, available resources, organizational rules and regulations, etc.

-The final outcome shall be a comprehensive Report, in English, that will allow the Union to determine the ongoing viability of ITU Telecom events and ensure that they support the strategic goals of the Union, meet the needs of the ITU membership, and remain financially self-sustaining without impacting on the general budget of ITU.
+The final outcome shall be a comprehensive Report, in English, that will allow the Union to determine the viability of ITU Telecom events and ensure that they support the strategic goals of the Union, meet the needs of the ITU membership, and remain financially self-sustaining without impacting on the general budget of ITU.

 The Report shall include the consultancy’s recommendations based on its consideration of alternative strategies for the future sustainability and financial management of ITU Telecom events.
 Taking into account economic realities, the consultancy shall underline its assessment, review and all recommendations with unbiased statistics.
 It shall include a full analysis, citing data sources and methodology used, and conclude with the consultancy’s recommendations to ITU at a minimum on the following topics: